 \subsection{Fidelity-based model extraction}

-Model extraction attacks target the confidentiality of a deployed model, by trying to obtain a copy of the victim's model.
-The most common goal, is to use the copy to gain the target's benefits, \textit{e.g.}, commercial value, performance on specific tasks, \textit{etc.}, without having to train a model.
-Another possibility is to use the stolen model to gain information on the target and mount higher-level attacks against it, \textit{e.g.}, generation of adversarial examples in a white-box scenario \cite{Carlini2016TowardsET, Szegedy2013IntriguingPO} or membership inference attacks \cite{Fredrikson2015ModelIA}.
-This diversity in the attack scenarios leads to several adversarial goals in a model extraction.
-Following the notations introduced in \cite{Jagielski2019HighAA}, we consider two main goals, namely \textit{task accuracy} and \textit{fidelity}.
+Model extraction attacks target the confidentiality of a deployed model by attempting to obtain a copy of the victim’s model.
+The most common objective is to use the \corr{copied model} to benefit from the target’s capabilities, \textit{e.g.}, commercial value or performance on specific tasks, without having to train a model.
+Another possibility is to use the \corr{copied} model to gain information about the target and mount higher-level attacks against it, such as the generation of adversarial examples in a white-box setting \cite{Szegedy2013IntriguingPO, Carlini2016TowardsET} or membership inference attacks \cite{Fredrikson2015ModelIA}.
+This diversity of attack scenarios leads to several adversarial goals in model extraction.
+Following the notation introduced in \cite{Jagielski2019HighAA}, we consider two main goals, namely \textit{task accuracy} and \textit{fidelity}.

-The first one has for purpose to extract $f_{\hat{\theta}}$, such as, for the true task distribution $\mathcal{D}_{\mathcal{X} \times \mathcal{Y}}$ over the sets of input $\mathcal{X}$ and label $\mathcal{Y}$, $f_{\hat{\theta}}$ maximizes $\texttt{Pr}_{X, Y}[\texttt{argmax}(f_{\hat{\theta}}(X) = Y]$.
-In practice, this can be achieved through learning-based methods and optimisation.
-However, this approach induces variability in the optimisation problem which can lead to very different solutions (\textit{i.e.}, models) caused by the convergence to different local minima.
-This is why this method offers no guaranty from a \textit{fidelity} point of view, and is used for the goal of \textit{task accuracy}.
+The first goal aims to extract a model $f_{\hat{\theta}}$ such that, for the true task distribution $\mathcal{D}_{\mathcal{X} \times \mathcal{Y}}$ over the input space $\mathcal{X}$ and label space $\mathcal{Y}$, $f_{\hat{\theta}}$ maximizes $\texttt{Pr}_{X, Y}[\texttt{argmax}(f_{\hat{\theta}}(X)) = Y]$.
+In practice, this can be achieved through \textit{learning-based} methods and optimization.
+However, this approach introduces variability in the optimization process, which can lead to very different solutions, \textit{i.e.} models, due to convergence to different local minima.
+As a result, this method offers no guarantee from a \textit{fidelity} perspective and is therefore suited for the objective of \textit{task accuracy}.

-The second adversarial goal consists in maximizing the similarity between the stolen and the original models in their predictions.
-The limits being \textit{functionally equivalent} extraction which is defined by: \begin{definition}[Functional equivalence \cite{Jagielski2019HighAA}] Two models $f_{\theta}$ and $f_{\gamma}$ achieve functional equivalence on $\mathcal{X}$ if for any distribution of input $\mathcal{D}_{\mathcal{X}}$, the following equality holds: